Kaabachi/project-ada/README.md

 # Research questions

 - Are food chains in different areas more prone to food inspections failure than the same food chains in other areas ?
-- Can we assess how real the critics that have been made in the Chicago Tribune's article are ?
+- Can we assess how real Chicago Tribune's critics are ?
 - Is it possible to predict the results of food inspections by analyzing the yelp reviews of said establishments ?
 - Do chicago restaurants that fail city inspections have lower ratings?
 - Does food inspection have a direct impact on Yelp reviews ? i.e are reviews more positive just after an inspection?